 The BRPP is responsible for removing abandoned bikes from the racks on campus.
 By removing these abandoned bikes we are able to ensure ample bike parking for affiliates who are actively using their bikes.

 Having clean racks also deters bike theft, this is because abandoned and vandalized bikes attract thieves.
 After abandoned bikes are impounded they are held for 2-3 months to give owners a chance to claim their bikes before they become university property.
 After the holding period the bikes are given a chance at a new life; many of them are refurbished and sold at our annual fall sale.
 The bikes which we are not able to refurbish for sale are donated to other non-profit organizations, or they are recycled.
 In 2015, we refurbished around 125 bikes, donated over 50 bikes to non-profits and recycled around 80 bikes.
 That’s around 9,150 lbs of bike waste diverted from the landfill.

 The Mobile Mechanic lock cut service is avaialble for those students or campus affiliates who need a lock cut off of their bike.
-The bike must be the owners and must be located on campus.
-If the bike is located off campus, it is out of our jurisdiction and we will not be able to cut it.
-If the bike belongs to someone else we will not be able to cut it.
-Please fill out the Lock Cut Request Form to coordinate with the mechanic on where and when to meet on campus to cut the lock.
-Again, We only work on registered bikes.
-If your bike isn't registered, please registerbefore your appointment and we will bring you the decal.
+The bike must be located on campus.
+If the bike is located off campus, you will need to contact a locksmith.
+Please allow 72 hours for a response.
+If your need is more immediate please contact a local locksmith.
+The bike must be registered to use this service.
+If your bike isn't registered, please register before your appointment and we will bring you the decal.

 Wondering what happened to your bike?